aurelius-in/Smart-Document-Bot/README.md

 An end-to-end automation solution that combines UiPath with AI to extract, summarize, and process scanned documents.
 Designed for business workflows that require intelligent document understanding and structured output.

+Explore the code, run the demo, or use this template to build your own AI-powered automation.
+This repo is designed to be understandable, adaptable, and production-ready.

 ---

 ## Features